RayDebashree/GxE/README.md

 ### Description
 GxE is intended to be a suite of R functions for implementing gene-environment interaction (GxE) tests on a genome-wide scale.

 Currently, it has one function `JMA2df` that implements a joint 2-df SNP and SNPxE association test using GWAS summary statistics.
-It is based on the statistical method proposed in Manning et al (2011), and as used by Zhang et al (2021+).
+It is based on the statistical method proposed in Manning et al (2011), and as used in Zhang et al (2021+).
 Please refer/cite *both* articles if this function is used:

 1. Manning, A.K., LaValley, M., Liu, C.T., ... , Dupuis, J. (2011) "Meta-analysis of gene-environment interaction: joint estimation of SNP and SNP x environment regression coefficients". *Genet Epidemiol* 35(1), 11-18, https://doi.org/10.1002/gepi.20546